-ASPECT / IMPACT IMPACT MANAGEMENT ACTIONS RESPONSIBILITY METHOD IMPACT MANAGEMENT OUTCOMES TIMEFRAMES roads and the need to upgrade roads to scale and extent that negatively impacts on the integrity of the historic farm roads.
+ASPECT / IMPACT IMPACT MANAGEMENT ACTIONS RESPONSIBILITY METHOD IMPACT MANAGEMENT OUTCOMES TIMEFRAMES be located outside of the farmstead complexes or site.
+Farm residents should be consulted on the preferable location for construction staff accommodation.
+21. Light vehicles should be used to reduce degradation to the farm roads and the need to upgrade roads to scale and extent that negatively impacts on the integrity of the historic farm roads.
 Operational traffic must operate at speeds that reduce dust and noise.
-21. A preconstruction micro-survey for access roads, substations, laydown areas and gridlines should be completed with CLA specialist to ensure appropriate buffers are maintained during operational activities.
-Cultural landscape: Socio-economic 22.
+22. A preconstruction micro-survey for access roads, substations, laydown areas and gridlines should be completed with CLA specialist to ensure appropriate buffers are maintained during operational activities.
+Cultural landscape: Socio-economic 23.
 The local community on and around the development should benefit from job opportunities created by the proposed development and the development should not cause reduction in economic viability of surrounding properties in excess of those offered by the development.
-Short-term job opportunities at the expense of long-term economic benefit and local employment opportunities must be prevented.
+Short-term job opportunities at the expense of long term economic benefit and local employment opportunities must be prevented.
 Holder of the EA Contractor n/a Ensure the EMPr is adhered to.
-Continuous 23.
-The continued use of the landscape for human habitation and cultivation by historic residents of the area should be retained and encouraged as far possible to sustain the continual use pattern and human- environment relationship which is the ultimate significance of this cultural landscape element.
-The
+Continuous